fukuiretu/fluent-plugin-assert/README.md

   Specifies the prefix of the tag to be applied to the test failure

-### test directive
+### Test Directive
-##### common parameters
+##### Common Parameters
 * **mode** (required)

-  testするモードを指定します。以下のモードから選ぶことが可能です。(カンマ区切りで複数選択可)
+  Specifies the mode in which to test.
+It is possible to choose from the following modes.
+(Multiple selections are allowed, separated by commas)

-     1. len : 値の長さをチェックします
+     1. len : check the length of the value

-     2. type : 値の型をチェックします
+     2. type : check the type of value

-     3. regexp : 値を正規表現でチェックします
+     3. regexp : check in a regular expression value

 * **key** (required)

-  チェック対象となる値のキーを指定します
+  Specify the value of the key to be checked

 * **fail_condition** (optional)

-  failとする条件(true or false)を指定します。デフォルトはfalseです。
+  It specifies the (true or false) condition to be a fail.
+The default is false.

-##### each mode parameters
+##### Each Mode Parameters
 ###### mode: len

 * **len**　(required)

-  数値と、up or down or eqを指定します。
+  Specify the up or down or eq numbers and separated by spaces.

   Ex: len 5 up

 ###### mode: type

 * **data_type** (required)

-  チェックする型を指定します。以下の型が選択可能です。
+  The type is specified to be checked.
+The following types can be selected.

   1. integer